This event is now fully booked, email [email protected] to be added to the waiting list.

 Designed for finance directors, chairs, trustees and chief executives responsible for investment portfolios, the forum helps charities shape their strategies and maximise returns.

 The Charity Investment Forum is an invitation only event for charities with investment assets in excess of £5m.
-If you are interested in attending, please contact our events team on 020 7819 1200 or email [email protected]
+If you are interested in attending, please contact our events team via email at [email protected]

 Gillian was the founder and chief executive of Scotland’s first charity for deafblind people, Sense Scotland.
 As the parent of a severely disabled baby who was diagnosed with congenital rubella, Gillian was shocked by the absence of services and support for families, and at the patronising and dismissive attitude of health and social care professionals.
 She resolved to create a better system, and a parents support group formed in 1985 was the genesis of Scotland’s first charity for deafblind people, Sense Scotland.
 Her dedication to the cause meant that she soon became its first paid employee and, as it grew, its first chief executive.